Medicare Advantage plans in Pennsylvania

 Medicare Advantage plans, also known as “Medicare Part C,” were created to complement the benefits of Original Medicare (Parts A and B).
 These plans are offered by Medicare-approved private insurance companies (like Independence) and must follow rules set by Medicare.

-What do Medicare Advantage plans cover?
+What do Medicare Advantage plans in Pennsylvania cover?

 Medicare Advantage plans include all the benefits of Medicare Parts A and B plans.
 They may also include extras like vision, dental, and hearing coverage.